-To identify weather and climate stations for each park unit in the SOPN we selected only those stations located within 40 km of the SOPN park units.
-This buffer distance was selected in an attempt to include automated stations from major networks such as SAO, but also to keep the size of the stations lists down to a reasonable number.
+To identify weather and climate stations for each park unit in the SODN we selected only those stations located within 40 km of the SODN park units.
+This buffer distance was selected in an attempt to include at least a few automated stations from major networks such as RAWS and SAO.

-The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather and climate station networks in SOPN.
+The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather and climate station networks in SODN.
 We recognize that other mapping formats may be more suitable for other specific needs.